 \subsection{Partial Supervision}

-With the noisy pairing method described above, we can build noisy reviews-summary pairs $\{(\tilde{\mathcal{X}}', y)\}$, but obviously, a model trained with these noisy training pairs will generate unfaithful summaries.
+With the noisy pairing method described above, we can build noisy reviews-summary pairs $\{(\tilde{\mathcal{X}}', y)\}$, but obviously, a model trained with these pairs will generate unfaithful summaries.
 However, even in such noisy reviews-summary pairs, there would be sub-sequences of the summary $y$ that could be generated from noisy input reviews $\tilde{\mathcal{X}}'$.

-To implement this intuition into the training, we first compute the \textit{alignment} between a noisy set of reviews $\tilde{\mathcal{X}}'$ and summary $y$, and then introduce the indicator function $\delta_t$ inside of the standard log-loss function to ignore the unaligned tokens during the training:
+To implement this intuition into the training, we first compute the \textit{token-level alignment} between a noisy set of reviews $\tilde{\mathcal{X}}'$ and summary $y$, and then introduce the indicator function $\delta_t$ inside of the standard log-loss function to ignore the unaligned tokens during the training:

-where the indicator function $\delta_t$ will be 1 if the token $y_t$ is aligned with the noisy source reviews $\mathcal{X}$ and otherwise 0.
-The intuition of this formulation is that aligned words, such as the style of summary and the expressions used in summary, can be used as the training signal without increasing the probability of unaligned words.
+where the alignment function $\delta_t$ will be 1 if the token $y_t$ is aligned with the noisy source reviews $\mathcal{X}$ and otherwise 0 as illustrated in Figure~\ref{fig:partial_supervision}.
+This allows for using aligned words, such as the style and expressions used in the summary, as a training signal without increasing the likelihood of hallucinated words.

-For alignment, we simply use word-level matching between the source and target.
-To increase alignment coverage, we used not only exact word matching but also word stem matching and synonym matching.
-We will discuss the choice of alignment function in \S\ref{sub:alignment}.
+For the alignment function, we use word-level matching between the source and target reviews.
+Since professional writers have a rich vocabulary, which contains words that rarely appear in customer reviews, we implement word stem matching and synonym matching (e.g., serene $\sim$ calm) to increase the coverage in Partial Supervision.
+We discuss the design choice of the alignment function in \S\ref{sub:alignment}.